TristonBabers/RLC_Solver/README.md

 # RLC_Solver
 Solves RLC circuits via a website interface, implemented in C++.
-For more information, see [TristonBabers.com/rlc-solver](https://tristonbabers.com/rlc-solver/).
+See live at: [TristonBabers.com/rlc-solver](https://tristonbabers.com/rlc-solver/).

 ## Overview
 This repository contains the backend code for my website's RLC_Solver.
 It is designed to solve circuits consisting of only resistors, capacitors, and inductors calculating the theoretical voltages and currents across each component.